nazmul-karim170/UNICON/README.md

 This will throw an error as downloaded files will not be in proper folder.
 That is why they are needed to be manually moved to the "data_path".

-Example Run (TinyImageNet with 50% sym)
+Example Run (TinyImageNet with 50% symmetric noise)

 	python Train_TinyImageNet.py --ratio 0.5